mandelsoft/spiff/README.md

   separate documen.
 The _yaml_ format uses as usual `---` as separator line.
   The _json_ format outputs a sequence of _json_ documents, one per line.

-- With `--select <field path>` is is possible to select a dedicated field of the processed document for the output
+- With `--select <field path>` it is possible to select a dedicated field of the processed document for the output

+- With `--evaluate <dynaml expression>` it is possible to evaluate a given dynaml expression on the processed document for the output.
+The expression is evaluated before the selection path is applied, which will then work on the evaluation result.

 - The option `--state <path>` enables the state support of _spiff_.
-If the given file exists it is put on top of the configured stub list for the merge processing.
+If the given file exists it is put on top of the configured stub list for the given file exists it is put on top of the configured stub list for the merge processing.
 Additionally to the output of the processed document it is filtered for nodes marked with the [`&state` marker](#-state-).